Chocolate Covered Apples | FoodByMaria Recipes

 These delicious chocolate covered apples are the perfect combination of sweet and savory and make a great snack to cure your sweet tooth.

-These chocolate covered apples are actually insane.
+These chocolate-covered apples are insane.
 They are sweet from the chocolate and caramel drizzle, with a little bit of savory from the salty peanut butter.
 These make for the perfect snack when you have a sweet tooth or an easy dessert.

 • Sweet & Savory: The perfect combination of sweet and savory with chocolate and peanut butter